BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Introduction

-where the right hand side is a deformation of the universal enveloping algebra of a current algebra for some Lie algebra $\fg_C$, which should be a ``curve'' cousin of the Kac--Moody Lie algebras associated to quivers.

-This Lie algebra should be defined as the BPS Lie algebra associated to the noncompact Calabi--Yau threefold $Y=\Tot_C(\omega_C\oplus\mathcal{O}_C)$.
-Technically, this presents some well-known complications: stacks of coherent sheaves on $Y$ do not have a global critical locus description, so that the definition of vanishing cycle sheaves on them requires a certain amount of extra machinery (see \cite{Jo15,BBBD}).
-The outcome of this paper is that there is a ``less perverse'' definition of $\UEA(\fg_C)$ ready off the shelf, avoiding d critical structures, vanishing cycles etc.: we may \textit{define}
+where the right hand side is the universal enveloping algebra of a current algebra for some Lie algebra $\fg_C$, which should be a ``curve'' cousin of the Kac--Moody Lie algebras associated to quivers.
+This Lie algebra should be defined as the BPS Lie algebra associated to the non-compact Calabi--Yau threefold $Y=\Tot_C(\omega_C\oplus\mathcal{O}_C)$.
+Technically, this presents some well-known complications: stacks of coherent sheaves on $Y$ do not have a global critical locus description, so that the definition of vanishing cycle sheaves on them requires a certain amount of extra machinery (see \cite{Jo15,BBBD}). \sssct As a consequence of the results of this paper there is a ``less perverse'' definition of $\UEA(\fg_C)$ ready off the shelf, avoiding d critical structures, vanishing cycles etc.: we may \textit{define}

 where $p\colon \HHiggs_{r,0}^{\sstab}(C)\rightarrow \CHiggs_{r,0}^{\sstab}(C)$ is the morphism to the coarse moduli space, and the multiplication is via the correspondences in the CoHA of Higgs sheaves as in \cite{SS20,Mi20}.
 Similarly, we define